 Regulatory authorities encourage thorough investigation of DDI potential during drug development since it can lead to adverse clinical effects or reduction in efficacy.
-These investigations are often carried out in vitro and typically focus on the major drug-metabolizing enzymes (P450s and UDP-glucuronosyltransferases) and transporters, where clinically relevant DDI has been observed.
+These investigations are often carried out in vitro and are typically focused on the major drug metabolizing enzymes (CYPs and UGTs) and transporters where clinically relevant DDI has been observed.
 There is currently no guidance addressing DDI potential of novel therapeutics such as oligonucleotides.
 Therefore, recommendations made for small molecules are often adhered to during their development.
-Years of experience have enabled the recommendation that DDI of protein therapeutics can be determined on a case-by-case basis (Huang et al., 2010), since DDI potential is low with the exception of cytokine modulators (Kenny et al., 2013).
-The rapid development of novel therapeutics containing oligonucleotides has resulted in many clinical studies over the last 30 years when the first ASO, fomivirsen, was approved.
-An additional six ASOs have been approved, which include pegaptanib (in 2004), mipomersen (in 2013), eteplirsen, defibrotide, nusinersen (in 2016), and inotersen (in 2018).
-During this time frame no significant pharmacokinetic DDIs have been reported (Geary et al., 2002, 2006; Yu et al., 2009; Li et al., 2014).
-The first siRNA, ONPATTRO (patisiran), approved by the FDA in 2018, employs a different dosing route and delivery mechanism than the current generation of GalNAc siRNAs that are the focus of this paper.
+Years of experience has enabled the recommendation that DDI of protein therapeutics, can be determined on a case by case basis (Huang et al., 2010), since DDI potential is low with the exception of cytokine modulators (Kenny et al., 2013).
+The rapid development of novel therapeutics containing oligonucleotides has resulted in many clinical studies over the last 30 years when the first ASO, fomivirsen was approved.
+An additional five ASOs have been approved and include, pegaptanib in 2004, mipomersen in 2013, eteplirsen, defibrotide, nusinersen in 2016 and inotersen in 2018.
+During this timeframe no significant pharmacokinetic DDI have been reported (Geary et al., 2002; Geary et al., 2006; Yu et al., 2009; Li et al., 2014).
+The first siRNA, ONPATTRO® (patisiran), approved by the FDA in 2018, employs a different dosing route and delivery mechanism than the current generation of GalNAc-siRNAs which are the focus of this paper.